dtphelan/p1/README.md

 ## Outside code

 I used [Bootstrap](https://getbootstrap.com/) for styling.
-The navbar, in particular, is heavily modeled after the [Bootsrap theme example](https://getbootstrap.com/examples/theme/).
+The navbar, in particular, is heavily modeled after the [Bootstrap theme example](https://getbootstrap.com/examples/theme/).
 Bootstrap requires [JQuery](https://jquery.com/) to work properly, so there's a call for that as well.